nikcleju/SDP_Course/Labs/L12_SpectralAnalysis.md

 	  - are the frequency peaks wide or narrow?
 	  - is the noise spectrum flat or not?

+5. Check if my guitar is in tune or not:
+    a.
+Load the signal `1st_String_E.ogg` with the function `audioread()`, and display its spectrum Use `[pxx, f] = periodogram(x, [], [], Fs)` to obtain both the spectrum and the frequency values, and plot `pxx` against `f`.
+	b.
+Identify the fundamental frequency
+	c.
+Compare the value with the frequency values of a standard guitar tuning (see Wikipedia page on Guitar Tunings)
+	d.
+Repeat for all other strings

-5. In Matlab, create a script file which implements a live spectrum analyzer.
+6. In Matlab, create a script file which implements a live spectrum analyzer.

 	a.
 Load the signal `music.wav` with the function `audioread()`.
 	b.
 Use the function `buffer()` to split the signal into windows